Reading to Cambridge train with Great Northern

 Why book with Omio over Wanderu?

-• Compare with other providers: On Omio, you can also compare tickets for the likes of Abellio Greater Anglia, Thameslink, Tfl Rail or first_great_western to find the best option for your trip from Reading to Cambridge.
+• Compare with other providers: On Omio, you can also compare tickets for the likes of Greater Anglia, Thameslink, Elizabeth line or Great Western Railway (GWR) to find the best option for your trip from Reading to Cambridge.

 • Multiple modes of transport: Omio allows you to compare travel options including train and bus to find the ideal travel option from Reading to Cambridge.